techdivision/import-docs/pages/05.components/01.core-components/docs.38.md

 * [import-converter-product-category](https://github.com/techdivision/import-converter-product-category) - Provides the functionality to convert a CSV file with category from a CSV file with products
 * [import-converter-product-attribute](https://github.com/techdivision/import-converter-product-attribute) - Provides the functionality to convert a CSV file with attribute option values from a CSV file with products.

-> Components like import-attribute will also work with the EE, so there is not separate implementation.
+!!!!
+Several components, like import-attribute, will also work with the EE, so there is not separate implementation.

 ### Components for Enterprise Edition (EE)